dmitriz/aligna/opinionated/rules-js.md

 - Store secrets in a dedicated `.secrets/` directory (never committed)
 - **Avoid environment variables** for secrets management when feasible due to security risks of exposing them to the entire process environment.
-It is acknowledged that in some deployment scenarios, such as containerized environments, using .secrets/ directories for managing secrets may not be the most practical approach.
+It is acknowledged that in some deployment scenarios, such as containerized environments, using `.secrets/` directories for managing secrets may not be the most practical approach.

 - Use JavaScript configuration files (`.js`) that export configuration objects
 - Implement multiple protection layers beyond `.gitignore`:
-- Pre-commit hooks to prevent accidental secret commits
+- Pre-commit hooks to prevent accidental secret commits.
-- Git-secrets to detect high-entropy strings
+- Git-secrets to detect high-entropy strings.
-- Regular audits of Git history
+- Regular audits of Git history.

 #### `.secrets/` Directory Access Controls Implementation